firatkiral/controldb/README.md

 ControlDB supports indexing and views and achieves high-performance through maintaining unique and binary indexes (indices) for data.

-## Documentation

-Example usage and API documentation can be found in the [here](https://firatkiral.github.io/controldb/)

 ## Main Features

 1. Fast performance NoSQL in-memory database, collections with unique index (1.1M ops/s) and binary-index (500k ops/s)